 JANUARY – IT ALL FALLS APART

-All of a sudden, at the same exact moment that Steele has vanished from view, the FBI is finally “able to identify and arrange a meeting with the Primary Sub-source” sometime in mid January.
-No details are given regarding how the FBI was able to identify the PSS, nor what took them 3 ½ months.
+The next day on January 13th*, at the same exact moment that Steele has vanished from view, the FBI is finally “able to identify and arrange a meeting with the Primary Sub-source”. p.186 No details are given regarding how the FBI was able to identify the PSS, nor what took them 3 ½ months.
 Was the identity deduced from some newly revealed info in the public version of the Dossier?
-Or was that just a “pretext to interview” as Agent Strzok was recorded asking only days prior?
-Did the PSS spontaneously reach out to the FBI on his own accord?
+Or was that just a “pretext to interview” as Agent Strzok was recorded asking only days prior?* Did the PSS spontaneously reach out to the FBI on his own accord?
 Why might he do something like that?

 FACTS: the PSS appeared at the time Steele was under peak scrutiny and attack for his crumbling, slanderous work product.
 It is also a fact that the PSS advanced knowable lies to the FBI in an effort to buttress two of Steele’s core claims.
 These facts define PSS as a Conspirator with Steele in the pursuit of Obstruction of Justice.

-In the Jan interview, despite the PSS contradicting and even repudiating Steele’s Dossier in numerous fundamental ways, it can be also be demonstrated the PSS was a willing collaborator who attempted to bolster known lies in the Dossier by furnishing his own lies to the FBI as corroboration.
+In the Jan interview with FBI, despite the PSS contradicting and even repudiating Steele’s Dossier in numerous fundamental ways, it can be also be demonstrated the PSS was a willing collaborator who attempted to bolster known lies in the Dossier by furnishing his own lies to the FBI as corroboration.